sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal.rst

 * flight to Montreal
 * ordeal through customs
 * Met Ian and Eric and went to hotel
-* Met team at a bar and grill
+* Met team at a bar and grill - had a burger
 * in hotel now